learn-co-curriculum/message-queues-with-rabbitmq/README.md

 destroyed in the CMS, it should be reflected in the Sales application.

-This interaction should take place using a direct exchange to place messages on two queues named "product_upsert" and "product_destroy".
+This interaction should take place using a direct exchange to place messages on two durable queues named "product_upsert" and "product_destroy".

 In the product-cms-app, write your implementatin in `app/publishers/product_publisher.rb`.